Energy-Sensitive Trajectory Design and Restoration Areas Allocation for UAV-Enabled Grassland Restoration: System Model and Problem Formulation

 Generally speaking, the larger the restored area on the grassland and the higher the degree of grassland degradation, the more energy will be consumed for the UAV restoration.
-It means that the restored area $v_i$ can be regarded as related to one part of restored area and energy consumption by the UAV seeding with the degree of grassland degradation $l_i$.
 Moreover, the service time of UAV is limited by its weight and the energy stored of battery at a constant speed.
 Dorling et al \cite{dorling2016vehicle} derive the power consumption equation for an $h-$rotor UAV as

-where $M = W + m$, $W$ denotes the frame weight in $kg$, $m$ is battery weight in $kg$, $\bar{q}_{ij}$ is the payload in $kg$, $g$ is the standard gravitational acceleration in $N$, $\rho$ denotes the fluid density of air in $kg/m^3$, $\varsigma$ denotes the area of spinning blade disc in $m^2$, $h$ denotes the number of rotors, and the unit of $P$ is Watt.
-In this work, $\bar{q}_{ij}$ denotes the weight of the grass seeds carried by UAV from the stored area $v_i$ and $v_j$.
+where $M = W + m$, $W$ denotes the frame weight, $m$ is battery weight, $\bar{q}_{ij}$ is the payload, $g$ is the standard gravitational acceleration, $\rho$ denotes the fluid density of air, $\varsigma$ denotes the area of spinning blade disc, $h$ denotes the number of rotors.
+In this work, $\bar{q}_{ij}$ denotes the weight of grass seeds carried by UAV from the restored area $v_i$ to $v_j$.

 Assume that the UAV flies at a fixed altitude $H$ and a constant speed $v$ between the restored areas.
 For the sake of simplicity, it is ignored that the impact of different weather conditions on UAV flight, such as temperatures, wind, rain, and sand storm.
-Moreover, we assume that all degraded areas on the grassland can be partially restored by a single UAV in a restoration process due to the energy limit of UAV.
-Therefore, it is of great significance to study the maximization restoration area problem for UAV-enabled grassland restoration under energy constraint.